Geometry in Active Learning for Binary and Multi-class Image Segmentation

-Batch-mode selection~\cite{Settles11,Hoi06,Settles08a,Elhamifar13} has become a standard way to increase efficiency by asking the expert to annotate more than one sample at a time~\cite{Olabarriaga01,Altaie14}.
-But again, this has been mostly investigated in terms of semantic queries without due consideration to the fact that, in images, it is much easier for annotators to quickly label many samples in a localized image patch than having to annotate random image locations.
+{\bf{Batch-mode AL and image priors}~~} Batch-mode AL has been mostly investigated in terms of semantic queries without due consideration to the fact that, in image segmentation, it is much easier for annotators to quickly label many samples in a localized image patch than having to annotate random image locations.
+We believe that for the efficient annotation pipeline in image segmentation, it is necessary to join the benefits of batch-mode AL and human-computer interactions.
 If samples are distributed randomly in a \num{3}D volume, it is extremely cumbersome to labels them using current image display tools such as the popular FIJI platform depicted by Fig.~\ref{fig:01-fijiinterface}.
-Thus, in \num{3}D image volumes~\cite{Li11,Iglesias11,Gordillo13}, it is even more important to provide the annotator with a patch in a well-defined plane, such as the one shown in Fig.~\ref{fig:01-planeInterface}.
-The technique of Top~\cite{Top11b} is an exception in that it asks users to label objects of interest in a plane of maximum uncertainty.
+Thus, in \num{3}D image volumes~\cite{Li11,Iglesias11,Gordillo13}, it is important to provide the annotator with a patch in a well-defined plane, such as the one shown in Fig.~\ref{fig:01-planeInterface}.
+The technique of~\cite{Top11b} is an exception in that it asks users to label objects of interest in a plane of maximum uncertainty.
 Our approach is similar, but has several distinctive features.
-First, the procedure we use to find the plane requires far fewer parameters to be set, as discussed in Sec.~\ref{sec:BatchGeom} Second, we search for the most uncertain patch in the plane and do not require the user to annotate the whole plane.
+First, the procedure we use to find the plane requires far fewer parameters to be set, as discussed in Sec.~\ref{sec:BatchGeom}.
+Second, we search for the most uncertain patch in the plane and do not require the user to annotate the whole plane.
 Finally, our approach can be used in conjunction with an ergonomic interface that requires at most three mouse clicks per iteration when two classes are involved.
 Also, as we show in the result section, our method combined with geometric smoothness priors outperforms the earlier one.